jury89/MetaTagsBundle/README.md

 # How it works

 You, as developer, specify the paths you want to be visible to admins in a reserved area of your website.
-Then an admin can manually set meta tags values for a concrete path, or define some regex rules to be applied to apths.
+Then an admin can manually set meta tags values for a concrete path, or define some regex rules to be applied to paths.
 You can also set some meta tags in yout twig templates.

 MetaTagsBundle __loads__ some urls and manages the association between an __url__ and its __meta tags values__ storing the data in the database.